 Your credit cards are about as useful in India as they are in San Francisco or Missoula, Montana.
 ATMs abound, as do currency exchanges, in your hotel and in towns and cities (Unlike many other countries, essentially has no black market in currency; the exchange rate as of this writing is .015 rupees to the dollar ).
 And if you want to make a small purchase, and you’re caught without rupees, your Travel Director will cheerfully float you a loan.

 It’s often said that “Just about everybody in India speaks English.”
 That’s one of the legacies of the British Raj: the country is richly supplied with excellent English language newspapers, television stations, and books, and, indeed, just about everybody speaks English—often extremely well.
-And if you want to chat with someone who isn’t fluent, your Tour Director-Ace Translator is close at hand.
+And if you want to chat with someone who isn’t fluent, your Travel Director/Ace Translator is close at hand.

 India is on a different electrical system than the US (220/240 volts and 50 cycles), and you’ll want to buy transformers or converters, about which we’ll send you detailed info and advice prior to your trip.
 With those in hand, you should have no problem using your various e-devices; these days most phone and cameras don’t need converters.
 (And, you’ll be glad to know, all our hotels provide no-hassle hair-dryers in their bathrooms.)

 All of India is on India Standard Time, ten and a half hours ahead of Eastern Standard Time (nine and half ahead of Eastern Daylight Time).
 The IST is five and a half hours ahead of Greenwich Mean Time, or Coordinated Universal Time (UTC) as it’s now called.